Sessions via FaceTime, Zoom or Skype

 - Able to create privacy: if you have therapy or coaching over Skype, you will need to ensure that your space gives you appropriate privacy.

-- Forward-thinking: Therapy by Skype and coaching by Skype are growing in popularity.
+- Forward-thinking: Therapy by teleconferencing is growing in popularity.
 Many people who may not have had access to highly qualified and trained therapists or analysts are now able to work with them.
-Many people with busy schedules or who suffer from shyness find video therapy by Skype has made it possible for them to get support at the time and place that is most convenient.
+Many people with busy travel schedules or who suffer from shyness find video therapy has made it possible for them to get support at the time and place that is most convenient.

 Potential Issues and Cautions

-- Isolation can be an issue for some people when dealing with emotional difficulties.
-Skype therapy can offer a real opportunity for someone who is finding it difficult to go out.
-However, it is important that we discuss your use of Skype therapy instead of office visits.
+- Isolation can be an issue for some people when dealing with emotional difficulties or environmental sensitivities.
+Teleconferencing therapy can offer a real opportunity for someone who is finding it difficult to go out.

 - It’s important to ensure that you have a confidential setting for your sessions.